As seen in:

 For most of you, this should have answered your question, and you can continue on to learn how to tailor your resume, picking the best resume font, what to include on a cover letter, or how to email your resume.

-Here’s how to format references on resumes:
+Here’s how to list references on a resume:

 That’s how you format each entry of a resume reference list.
 Include as much of it as you can, and don’t add more than these items, unless requested.
 How many references on resumes?
 Don’t worry, we’ll get to that in just a moment.